Ramya-P4/SQL-Query-Log/README.md

 A query in which a table is joined to itself.<br/>
 Useful for comparing values in a column of rows within the same table.<br/>
-It is necessary to use an alias for the table.
+It is necessary to use an alias for the table.<br/>

 Example syntax:<br/>
 SELECT tableA.col, tableB.col<br/>